telepresenceio/telepresence/howtos/preview-urls.md

   <strong>Congratulations!</strong> You have now created a dev environment and shared it with a teammate!
 While you and your partner work together to debug your service, the production version remains unchanged to the rest of your team until you commit your changes.
 </Alert>

-## Sharing a preview URL with people outside Your team
+## Sharing a preview URL with people outside your team

 To collaborate with someone outside of your identity provider's organization, you must go to [Ambassador Cloud](https://app.getambassador.io/cloud/preview/), select the preview URL, and click **Make Publicly Accessible**.
 Now anyone with the link will have access to the preview URL.
 When they visit the preview URL, they will see the intercepted service running on your laptop.